patrickamadeus/patrickamadeus.github.io/index.md

 - I am a **Research Engineer** at SMU 🇸🇬, working under the supervision of [Prof. Chong-Wah Ngo](https://scholar.google.com/citations?user=HM39HrUAAAAJ&hl=en).
 My current research work lies at the intersection of multilingual and multimodal learning.

-- Starting this fall, I will begin my PhD at MBZUAI 🇦🇪, where I plan to focus on multimodal representation learning, particularly in vision-language interaction.
+- Starting this fall, I will begin my PhD at [MBZUAI](https://mbzuai.ac.ae/) 🤖, where I plan to focus on multimodal representation learning, particularly in vision-language interaction.

 - Previously, I earned my Bachelor’s degree in CS from Institut Teknologi Bandung, where I worked under [Prof. Ayu Purwarianti](https://scholar.google.com/citations?user=8jUro_cAAAAJ&hl=en) on explainable multimodal synthetic data generation.
 Aside from research, I also do AI Engineering for various use cases.
 You can see my other experiences [here](https://www.linkedin.com/in/patrickamadeus/).